 Have you heard of a Rule 43 application?
 If you’re going through a divorce, chances are that you have.
 According to Stats SA, in 2016 there were 25,326 divorce court orders, and most of them involved an application for an interim maintenance order by one or other spouse.
 Divorce proceedings don’t always go smoothly, and sometimes the process can go on for a considerable length of time.
-However, certain issues often can’t wait for the decree nisi and need immediate attention.
+However, certain issues often can’t wait for the final divorce order and need immediate attention.
 For example, there may be disputes regarding access to minor children.
 Or a non-earning spouse may require interim maintenance when no longer in receipt of a joint household income.
 The lower- or non-earning spouse may also require financial assistance with legal costs, to ensure fair and equitable access to due process of law.

 The downside of interim maintenance

 A Rule 43 order can be a lifesaver for many.
 Unfortunately, it can also be used as a weapon.
 Because it is an interim measure, the courts tend to deal with Rule 43 applications rather quickly, allowing injustices to arise.

 A maintenance order, particularly if hastily calculated, can exhaust the payer financially.
 A Rule 43 order cannot be appealed because it is an interim measure, and can only be altered if a substantial change in financial circumstances can be demonstrated.
 Occasionally a spouse in receipt of maintenance may try to prolong the divorce process unnecessarily to enjoy the benefits for as long as possible.
 In particularly acrimonious divorces, the recipient of maintenance may delay proceedings to wear the other party down until they give in to all demands in an effort to escape the Rule 43 order.